 . . .or are they all round at Michael Jackson’s placemaking platinum-selling records and movies?
 An everyday story of rich and famous folk, starring Steven Spielberg and Adam Ant and Paul McCartney and Mark Ellen.
 Read More

-We do not know many things about Michael Jackson, and much of what we know sometimes is pretty incorrect.
-He was too often flanked by teams of so-called public relations officers who seemed to do their best to help the press to bring out negative or fake news all over the world.
-Perhaps the youngsters do not know it, but back in 1992, Michael Jackson was accused of plagiarism.
-The issue ended up in court.
-Another false story his PR/legal entourage failed to dab still today’s.
-And still today this singer keep on dubious and very smart innuendos on this matter, followed up by a disingenuous and disinformed Italian media.
-Read More
+We do not know many things about Michael Jackson, and much of what we know sometimes is incorrect; flanked by teams of public relations officers that too often seemed of gave helping the press to uncover negative or fake news about him, here another false story his PR/legal entourage failed to dab still today’s.

 A brief timeline of the dirty corporations’ games toward the already problematic financial situation of Michael Jackson immediately after his acquittal from the 2005 criminal charges.
 Media trumpeting half-truth through the usual “anonymous sources” and spreading around the general public and financial institutions a distorted perception of him.
 Read More

 In the month of November twenty-six years ago, Michael Jackson album “Dangerous” was on his way to reach the store’s shelves and it might be refreshing for old and new fans to remember how Media (NOT) welcomed this great masterpiece.

 Since the news that Michael Jackson’s had a new album coming the fall of 1991, Media wondered what to expect from the ”King of Pop’s” new release ”Dangerous”.
 Read More